Taï National Park (Côte d'Ivoire) (N 195)

 Previous monitoring missions

-2006: Joint World Heritage Centre / IUCN monitoring mission
+2006: Joint World Heritage Centre / IUCN Reactive monitoring mission

 Factors affecting the property identified in previous reports

-The State Party submitted a report on the state of conservation of the property in January 2014, available at https://whc.unesco.org/en/list/195/documents.
-The report covers the following points:
+On 7 November 2018, the State Party submitted a detailed report on the state of conservation of the property, available at http://whc.unesco.org/en/list/195/documents/, which mentions the following:

 Analysis and Conclusions of the World Heritage Centre and IUCN